Hanfu: Establishing new dress regulations

 The Ming dynasty implemented the use of gold and silver interlocking buckles to close clothing and collars.
 In the middle of the Ming dynasty, the interlocking buttons were often paired with the upper garment with standing collar; it was commonly used by women partially because they wanted to cover their bodies to show modesty and preserve their chastity and because of the cold climate period.
 Skirts with pleats became very popular and the skirt colour tended to be light.
 Another form of skirt which was worn in the Ming dynasty is a skirt with two pieces which was deeply pleated and was sewn to a separate, single waistband.
 In the late Ming dynasty, Ming dynasty women wore the pifeng daily, the ru (short jacket) with a skirt and a short over skirt (yaoqun), the ao (袄; a long jacket) which is worn with a skirt, and the bijia.
 The shuitianyi was also worn in the late Ming dynasty.
-Han Chinese women also wore dudou as an underwear.
+Han Chinese women also wore dudou as an undergarment.

 While clothing regulation were strictly enforced in the early Ming dynasty; it started to weaken in the Mid-Ming dynasty (around the early 16th century) which has been attributed to the failing of ritual practice and the expansion of commercialization which has led to a weakened state control over the clothing system, and thus to an eventual dress code transgression.
 In the late Ming, the dress code was widely transgressed by sons of officials and eunuchs who clothes which did not denote their real social status.
 Fashion changed quickly relatively to the earlier years during the late Ming which caused distress to the literati.
-The literati were also concerned about the wives of the elites who would parade and show off their clothings and ornaments without having anyone to reproach them.
+The literati were also concerned about the wives of the elites who would parade and show off their clothing and ornaments without having anyone to reproach them.
 Despite the attempts of Confucians scholars to urge the ban of illegal and/or improper dress, the dressing code was not enforced by the imperial court.